High-energy Neutrinos from the Inner Circumnuclear Region of NGC 1068: Observation of the jet-interacting knots

 Here, we present the re-reduced observations by \citet{Barnouin}, which provides data with higher signal-to-noise than those previously produced by \citet{Kishimoto1999}.
 This is the first dataset of a large program to re-calibrate the imaging polarimetric observations of active nuclei observed by \textit{HST}/FOC.
 Figure \ref{fig:fig1} presents the total intensity maps of the sub-mm, MIR, and UV observations used in this work.

 We perform aperture photometry of the radio knots as follows.
 We use a circular aperture equal to the lowest angular resolution of the sub-mm-UV observations, which is $0\farcs3$ ($18$ pc) from the CanariCam/GTC observations.
 We sum the fluxes within the aperture and subtract the background level within the aperture.
 The background level is estimated using a region of the field-of-view from the observations without emission from the source.
-The photometry uncertainties are described in the original manuscripts of each observations.
 The final photometric error is estimated as the sum in quadrature of the background and photometric calibrations associated to each observations.
 Table \ref{tab:table1} shows the measured photometry per wavelength.

-Although the MIR observations show an extended point source (Fig. \ref{fig:fig1}, middle panel), our measured fluxes are dominated, $>90$\%, by the central unresolved source, where $<10$\% of the total flux may arise from diffuse emission in the host galaxy \citep{Mason2006, LR2018}.
+Although the MIR observations show an extended point source (Fig. \ref{fig:fig1}, middle panel), our measured fluxes are dominated, $>90$\%, by the central unresolved source, where $<10$\% of the total flux may arise from diffuse emission in the host galaxy \citep{2006ApJ...640..612M, LR2018}.
 Furthermore, the resolved total emission at $2~\mu$m using VLTI/GRAVITY and $8-12~\mu$m using VLTI/MATISSE have been found to arise from optically thin dust in the central $<0.5$ pc above the inner edge of the dusty torus \citep{2022Natur.602..403G}.
 The midplane of the dusty torus is optically thick within the $2-10~\mu$m wavelength range \citep{LR2015,LR2018,2022Natur.602..403G}.
 These results constrain the MIR emission to arise from the central $0.1-0.5$ pc of the dusty torus of NGC~1068.